sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 Make sg better by submitting all analytics stored locally!.

-Uses OKAYHQ_TOKEN, or fetches a token from gcloud or 1password.
+Uses OKAYHQ_TOKEN, or fetches a token from gcloud.

 Arguments: `[github username]`